 Need a couple of easy youth group games to keep in your back pocket?
 Circle games are by far my favorite because of how easy they are to whip out at a moment’s notice.
 Many of them require very little to no supplies or set up, they can be played with groups ranging from 10 students to 50 students (and if you have 100 you can split them up into two games and still make it work), and everyone always has a good time.

-Here are seven awesome circle games that are easy youth group games…
+Here are seven awesome easy youth group games…

 Easy Youth Group Games #1.
 Fruit Basket

 Make a large circle with chairs.
 Have enough chairs for each student except the one standing in the middle.
 Assign each student with the name of one of three or four fruits (apple, banana, strawberry, orange).
 The student in the middle yells out one the fruits, those students then have to get up and find a new seat.
 The person in the middle will sit in one of their seats and a new person will be left in the middle.
 The person in the middle can either call out a fruit, call out multiple fruits, OR call out “Fruit Basket” where everyone has to get up and find a new seat.

 Easy Youth Group Games #2.
 Honey if you love me